Vrije Universiteit Amsterdam: Research

-In addition to faculty research centres and programmes, the University houses several interdisciplinary research institutes.
-For example, the Amsterdam Institute of Molecules, Medicines and Systems, founded in 2010, consists of 17 research groups in pharmaceutical sciences, life sciences, computational life sciences and molecular sciences at VU.
+In addition to faculty research centres and programmes, the university houses several interdisciplinary research institutes.
+The Amsterdam Institute of Molecules, Medicines and Systems, founded in 2010, consists of 17 research groups in pharmaceutical sciences, life sciences, computational life sciences and molecular sciences at VU.
 AIMMS focusses on three programs: molecular mechanisms of biological processes, design and characterization of molecules and medicines, and Biomarkers and diagnostics.
 Vrije Universiteit Amsterdam School of Business and Economics is also part of the Tinbergen Institute (together with Erasmus University and University of Amsterdam) for economics and finance subject research and training.

 Of the nearly 3,000 academic staff (2,257 in fte) employed at VU in 2012, 42% were female.
 Almost 80% were of Dutch origin, while about 15% had other European nationalities.
 The remaining 5% came from Asia, North America, Africa, South America and Oceania.
 Within the body of academic staff, 29% were PhD candidates employed as junior researchers.
 In 2012, about 300 PhD dissertations were defended at VU.

 In 2012, the European Research Council awarded two starting grants and six advanced grants to VU researchers.
 In addition, 11 VENI and two VICI grants were awarded within the prestigious Innovational Research Incentives Scheme by the Netherlands Organisation for Scientific Research.

 In 2013, Professor Piek Vossen (Computational Lexicology) was one of three scholars awarded with the Spinoza Prize, the highest scientific award in the Netherlands.

 The University Library holds a relatively large collection of more than 1,000,000 printed items.
-The library occupies five floors in the University's Main Building, not including closed stacks, while the medical collection is housed at the VU University Medical Center.
+The library occupies five floors in the university's Main Building, not including closed stacks, while the medical collection is housed at the VU University Medical Center.
 The library's special collections department holds 70,000 manuscripts and printed items in 26 collections.
 Important collections include reformation works, original English prints, pamphlets and portraits.

-Student newspaper
+University newspaper

 The university's independent newspaper, Ad Valvas, has been in print since 1952.
 The newspaper formally acquired editorial independence in 1979.
 Ad Valvas appeared on a weekly basis until fall 2012, when it became as a biweekly magazine.
 The Ad Valvas magazine focuses primarily on background stories, interviews and op-ed articles, while daily campus news is mostly provided through the newspaper's website.

+Ad Valvas is published every Thursday during the academic year, 36 times a year.
+In 1979, the paper acquired editorial independence and no longer had to answer to the University's Board of Directors.
+From 1994 to 1999 Frank van Kolfschooten served as the editor-in-chief of the paper.

+Ad Valvas had a circulation of 12,226 copies in the period of 2008-2009.